Presentation Schedule for Final Projects

 Your purpose is to inform the class about what you learned in writing your paper or web project.
 If you've done the "texts in context" paper, for example, you may want to discuss what you've discovered about the periodical or author you focused on for the paper.
 If you've completed a web project, you may want to show that project on the screen and discuss it with the class.
 If you've worked with someone else on the project, you can present your research together.

-Directions: Sign up for the day you would prefer by using the form below.
-Remember, some of you may be presenting before actually turning in your final project on November 29.
-If your presentation requires a computer, you can either bring your own, email it to yourself; put it on Prezi; upload it to slideshare.net, or another online service; or send any information (links, PowerPoint) to me ahead of time so that you can project the materials using my computer.
+Directions: Sign up for the day you would prefer by leaving a comment on our course blog at http://readingamlit.blogspot.com or emailing me at firstname.lastname@example.org.
+Remember, some of you may be presenting before actually turning in your final project on December 1.
+If your presentation requires a computer, you can either bring your own or send any information (links, PowerPoint) to me ahead of time so that you can project the materials using my computer.

 If you are working in a group, each person in the group will sign up for a separate slot, which will allow you to combine your times.
 You need not take the whole time, however.
 For example, if you have 4 people in your group (technically 20 minutes for the presentation or 28 minutes in terms of slots), you might take only 10-15 minutes to present.